 - Compromises in volitional motor control.
 These include apraxia of speech or motor planning challenges; autism spectrum disorder; and other motor difficulties that affect an individual’s communication channels.
 Professionals often recommend behavioral therapies as initial treatment for autism spectrum disorders.
 But as one researcher, Anne Donnelan, points out, it’s overly simplistic and not appropriate to use behavioral techniques that rely on punishment (including planned ignoring and time outs) for individuals who have compromised volitional movement control.

 There are plenty of options to help children with developmental, behavioral and mental health challenges, including:

-- Determine the child’s level of social and emotional development when planning all treatment strategies.
+- Work with professionals who prioritize the child’s level of social and emotional development when planning all treatment strategies.
 Organizations such as the Profectum Foundation offer free online webcasts about social-emotional development for parents and professionals.
 I also describe an easy way to measure the child’s level in my book on social-emotional development.

-- Figure out whether a child has experienced developmental or environmental stress or trauma (including relational trauma).
+- Figure out whether a child is experiencing developmental or environmental stress.
 If so, make it a top priority to help the child experience the feeling of safety in relationships as the top priority across all therapies.
 As Dr. Stephen Porges says, “treatment is safety and safety is treatment”.

 - Determine the child’s capacity to take in the world around her and respond to it from a sensory standpoint.
 A large portion of toddlers I see experience undetected sensory challenges that contribute to their confusing behaviors.
 Most childhood providers, including pediatricians, know little about sensory or motor processing, even though it is a significant contributor to behavioral difficulties.
 An occupational therapist trained in sensory processing and integration can assist in determining the child’s individual differences in this area.